 3.1 Aeronautical radionavigation radars

 Radars operating in the ARNS in the frequency band 5 350-5 460 MHz are primarily airborne systems used for flight safety.
 Both weather detection and avoidance radars, which operate continuously during flight, as well as windshear detection radars, which operate automatically whenever the aircraft descends below 2 400 ft (732 m), are in use.
 Both radars have similar characteristics and are principally forward-looking radars which scan a volume around the aircraft’s flight path.
 These systems are automatically scanned over a given azimuth and elevation range, and are typically manually (mechanically) adjustable in elevation by the pilot (who may desire various elevation “cuts” for navigational decision-making).

+With the emergence of UAS, new detect and avoid radars (Radar 9a, Table 2), operating in the 5 350-5 460 MHz frequency band will be developed and employed for the purpose of mitigating collision risk with other aircraft during all phases of flight.

 3.2 Radiolocation radars